ski-freak/quartz/content/notes/Ideas/PASL Signs.md

 tags:
   - ideas
 ---
-Right click and copy url, then paste it into your in game signs/banners:
+Right click and copy url "copy image address", then paste it into your in game signs/banners.
+Files are hosted on dashmap.

 2x1 sign: